 First of all I wasn't kissing you - you were kissing me.
 Second of all I just woke up.
 And third of all I don't even know you.
-And I'm sure there's a forth of all.

 Hey I've kissed dead guys that were better than that.
 You need help.